 Time to Change Wales Programme Board

-Time to Change Wales is managed by an Executive Programme board represented by the three partner charities' Chief Executives or Director.
+Time to Change Wales is managed by an Executive Programme board.
+Representatives of the two partner charities make up this board.
 The TTCW Executive Programme board have overall responsibility and accountability for Time to Change Wales' strategy, leadership, management and performance.